Yormenxx/EXERCISES/README.md

 # EXERCISES
-Some exercises in diferents programming languages
+Some exercises in diferents programming languages,Java ,Javascript